- What are imaging tests?

 What else should I know about these tests?

 - The radiation exposure from a nuclear scan comes from the radionuclides used – the scanner itself does not put out radiation.
 The radioactive material in your body will naturally decay and lose its radioactivity over time.
 It may also leave your body through your urine or stool within a few hours or a few days.
-Talk to your health care team about having sex, or being close to children or pregnant women after these tests.
+Talk to your health care team about whether you need to take precautions about having sex, or being close to children or pregnant women after these tests.

 - You will be asked to drink a lot of water to flush out the radioactive material.